SullivanC137/Apex-Workshops/Going the distance/instructions/4.clientSide/README.md

 Instructions:
 1. Add a static id to your results region: results
 2. Create a dynamic action on the results region
-   * NAme = on refresh region disable create button if no data found
+   * NAme = on refresh region disable create button if data found
    * Event = after refresh
    * Region = results
    * Section: Client-side Condition